 In addition, because of those Do Not Travel advisories from foreign governments, you will find that your travel insurance will not cover you for travel in those regions.
 Check your government's advice carefully, or have a look at Australia's advice for a guide (read it here: http://www.smartraveller.gov.au/zw-cgi/view/Advice/Lebanon ) and then speak to your insurer about your options.

 If you're sticking to Beirut the potential for trouble is significantly reduced, but as I said before the security situation is unstable and unpredictable, you should heed the advice of your government and make your own assessment of the situation according to your own circumstances.
 If, after all that, you decide to go anyway, I urge you to exercise extreme caution and try to be as informed as possible about the situation - talk to a trusted local every day about what's happening and where potential trouble-spots may be.

-Phil at the safety Hub about 5 years ago
+Phil at the safety Hub over 5 years ago